CamilleScholtz/melonbar/README.md

 to `mpd`.

-If you want something to only be done *after* the very first loop - an example of this would be not waiting for a workspace chance event, but immediately checking the current workspace. - use:
+If you want something to only be done *after* the very first loop - an example of this would be not waiting for a workspace change event, but immediately checking the current workspace - use:

 ```go
 init := true